Mixing & Mastering

 • 44.1kHz 16bit wav

-By adding + Dolby Atmos Mix & Master to your mixing order, you will receive back the Dolby Atmos master which is mixed in both Dolby Atmos and stereo.
-The Dolby Atmos ADM master can be released alongside your stereo master.
+By adding + Dolby Atmos Mix & Master to your mixing order, you will receive a Dolby Atmos master that is mixed in both Dolby Atmos and stereo formats.
+The Dolby Atmos ADM master can be released alongside your stereo master, providing you with fully immersive audio for platforms like Apple Music, Amazon, and Tidal.

 Dolby Atmos masters are returned in the following formats: